Exclusive: All-New 2027 Ford Explorer SUV Review and Prices

 Posted on

-2027 Ford Explorer is a three-row midsize SUV that has been part of the Ford lineup for more than 30 years.
-In its current form, the Explorer is equipped with turbocharged four-cylinder and six-cylinder engines and is based on a rear-wheel-drive platform, rather than front-wheel drive like most of its competitors.
+The Ford Explorer is a three-row midsize SUV that has been part of the Ford lineup for more than 30 years.
+In its current form, the Explorer is equipped with turbocharged four-cylinder and six-cylinder engines and is based on a rear-wheel-drive platform, rather than the front-wheel-drive version of most of its competitors.

-While passenger and cargo space isn’t the best in its class, the RWD platform does offer some advantages; the Explorer is one of the more enjoyable handling and driving experiences in its class.
+While its passenger and cargo space isn’t the best in its class, the RWD platform does offer some advantages.
+The Explorer is one of the more enjoyable handling and driving experiences in its class.

 However, we don’t yet know how much this will change for 2027, as we expect the new Explorer to launch soon.